shakyav/openshift-intern-workshop/README.md

 ?secret=secret
 ```

 **Internal server error** - that does not look good - what have we missed?
-Let's investigate logs again - go to OpenShift Console > Applications > Pods and view the pod logs.
+Let's investigate logs again - go to OpenShift Console > Workloads > Pods and view the pod logs.

 You will see something like the following error among the log messages: